Army Recognition: Russia Transfers First Pantsir-S1 SAM System to North Korea

 Army Recognition

-Russian officials have not reported on the delivery of Pantsir-S1 to North Korea.
+Russian officials have not reported on the delivery of the Pantsir-S1 to North Korea.
 However, since June 2024, a Treaty on Comprehensive Strategic Partnership has been in effect between the two countries.

 Read also on the topic: